C4ptainCrunch/thesis/source/index.rst

 Informed UCT
 ------------

+Citation:

-Surprisingly,
+> Surprisingly,
-increasing the bias in the random play-outs can occasionally weaken the strength of a program using the UCT algorithm even when the bias is correlated with Go playing strength.
-One instance of this was reported by Gelly and Silver [#GS07]_, and our group observed a drop in strength when the random play-outs were encouraged to form patterns commonly occurring in computer Go games [#Fly08]_.
+> increasing the bias in the random play-outs can
+> occasionally weaken the strength of a program using the
+> UCT algorithm even when the bias is correlated with Go
+> playing strength.
+One instance of this was reported by Gelly
+> and Silver [#GS07]_, and our group observed a drop in strength
+> when the random play-outs were encouraged to form patterns
+> commonly occurring in computer Go games [#Fly08]_.

 .. [#GS07] Sylvain Gelly and David Silver.
 Combining online and offline knowledge in uct.
 In ICML ’07: Proceedings of the 24th